SnehaSugilal/Colosseum_Wireless_Network_Emulator/README.md

 In this step, we will use the Wi-Fi nodes reserved in the previous steps.
 Note that you will need the two terminals of the previous step to run the following commands.

 - In one of the terminals, execute the following command to start a traffic scenario through the Colosseum traffic emulator: "colosseumcli tg start 10090"
-- This will engage the Colosseum Traffic Generator (TGEN) and start packet flows between Colosseum and the SRNs of your reservation based on the parameters specified in the traffic scenario (see https://colosseumneu.freshdesk.com/support/solutions/articles/61000277641-test- scenario-all-paths-0-db-1009).
+- This will engage the Colosseum Traffic Generator (TGEN) and start packet flows between Colosseum and the SRNs of your reservation based on the parameters specified in the traffic scenario (see Test Scenario All Paths 0 dB (1009)**).
 - You can check if the traffic scenario is active (and running) by executing the following command: "colosseumcli tg info"
 - Now you can monitor the packet flow on the tr0 interface (i.e., the interface in which the SRNs receive/forward packets from from/to TGEN) of each SRN by running the following command on each SRN: "tcpdump -i tr0"
 - Note that it takes a few minutes (~5 mins) for TGEN to initialize the traffic scenario and start transmitting packets to the SRNs.